-It should be acknowledged that the data referenced within this SFRA has been published prior to the latest changes to the NPPF (2021), NPPG (2022) and EA's climate change guidance.
-As such, as the Local Plan is emerging, the maps produced to inform this SFRA are likely to change.
+It should be acknowledged that whilst updated tidal modelling has been undertaken for key locations, the majority of the data referenced within this SFRA has been published prior to the latest changes to the NPPF (2023), NPPG (2022) and EA's climate change guidance.
+Review of the additional numerical modelling undertaken as part of this document is still ongoing and as such, as the Local Plan is emerging, the maps produced to inform this SFRA are likely to change.

 Notwithstanding this, the maps are based on the latest available data for the area and therefore, are still considered appropriate for use, providing both the Council and developers with a starting point to appraise whether development is acceptable in terms of flood risk.